tweag/python-monorepo-example/content/blog/2019-04-10-the-sneakernet.md

 ---
-title: "The Sneakernet: <br/>Towards A Much Faster Internet"
+title: "The Sneakernet:  Towards A Much Faster Internet"
 shortTitle: "The Sneakernet: Towards A Much Faster Internet"
 author: Matthias Meschede
-description: "Inspired by the Event Horizon Telescope images, we develop
-    a quick exploratory study about future possibilities of this technology called the Sneakernet: Could massive data transfer give a new live to the homing pigeon industry?
+description: "Inspired by the Event Horizon Telescope images, we develop a quick exploratory study about future possibilities of this technology called the Sneakernet: Could massive data transfer give a new live to the homing pigeon industry?
 How about using transportation means that are optimized to carry incredible amounts of weight?
 Or transportation means that are designed to be fast as a bullet?"
 image: "posts/sneakernet.png"
-tags: data-science
+tags: [data-science]
 ---

 After an unprecedented effort of scientists all over the world, the [Event